 2. Participant Before-Tax Contributions (Plan classification type “A”)

 Subject to a limit of $18,500 for tax year 2018

-Participants over 50 years of age are permitted to increase their participant before-tax contribution limit by $6,000 for tax year 2018.
+Participants over 50 years of age are permitted to increase their participant before-tax contribution limit by $6,000 for tax year 2018 (this is sometimes referred to as a “catch-up provision”).
 This means they can contribute $18,500 plus $6,000 for a total of $24,500.
 It is also important to note that the annual contribution limit is increased to $61,000 or 100% of includible compensation, whichever is the lesser.
 IRS Code 414(v)